 The criterion of input legitimacy is scarcely developed at the IPU.
-Contrary to the formative years of the Union, when IPU members were closely linked to the peace movement of that time,37 a civil society today is largely absent from IPU conferences.
-Nevertheless, an observer status exists, either on a regular basis or on an occasional basis on invitation38.
-Observers can be bodies to which observer status has been granted by the UN General Assembly, and international organizations, which are classified according to four groups, namely, (a) organizations of the UN system, (b) regional inter-governmental organizations, (c) (official) regional or geo-political parliamentary assemblies or associations, (d) world-wide non-governmental organizations, and, since May 2006, (e) (official) international political party federations.
+Contrary to the formative years of the Union, when IPU members were closely linked to the peace movement of that time,35 society today is largely absent from IPU conferences.
+Nevertheless, an observer status exists, either on a regular basis or on an occasional basis by invitation.36 Observers can be bodies to which observer status has been granted by the UN General Assembly, and international organizations, which are classified according to four groups, namely: a) organizations of the UN system; b) regional intergovernmental organizations; c) (official) regional or geo-political parliamentary assemblies or associations; d) world-wide non-governmental organizations; and, since May 2006, e) (official) international political party federations.
 Regular observers only have the right to deliver one speech during plenary debates of the Assembly and its Standing Committees and to make information material available on a special table set aside for this purpose.
 Those invited on an occasional basis can provide an information document on an item placed on the Assembly agenda for which they have special competence.
-In exceptional circumstances, the Governing Council

-33 For statements with regard to human rights violations and the activities of the Committee on the Human Rights of Parliamentarians, see below.
+In exceptional circumstances, the Governing Council can be addressed by invitation from the president (IPU 1999).
+The first NGO (the International Committee of the Red Cross-ICRC) was present in 1971, the first party federation was accorded observer status in October 2006; meanwhile, 32 parliamentary assemblies or associations have regular observer status, six NGOs37 and one party federation.38 This relative under-representation of civil society at the IPU can be traced back to mutual disinterest, of civil society (especially NGOs) in IPU matters on the one hand, and of the IPU in including a broad and lively civil society on the other hand.
+Moreover, the civil society present-namely, the parliamentary associations and the party federation, and most of the NGOs-in one or another sense have a link to public powers, if not through funding or international law rights and obligations (ICRC), then through close political links.
+Among the IPU members themselves, no political parties exist.
+Rather, member parliaments are still organized according to regional groupings, the geo-political groups,39 an organizational form that has been developed even further throughout recent years.
+The geo-political groups try to aggregate their members' positions and to transform this into joint positions and combined voting.
+They are taken into consideration for the allocation of positions in all IPU organs and their bodies, and beyond that their chairs act as advisers for the Executive Committee.
+However, they can all have their own rules of procedures, which do not always exist in written form.